DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

-You can either manually filtering out the ball, or using the color filtering option to select the ball's cloud automactically.
+You can either manually filtering out the ball, or using the color filtering option to select the ball's cloud automatically.

 Manually filter the ball
 ~~~~~~~~~~~~~~~~~~~~~~~~~